GregoryHue/GregoryHue/README.md

 Hi, I'm Grégory Hue.
 I'm an IT engineer with a passion for development.

+## Career wish

+I wish to work in web/software/mobile/game developpement.
+I have an interest for data mining and machine learning althought I don't have a lot of experience in both domain yet.

 ## Technologies

 ### Languages & Frameworks I'm familiar with: